 Most never become millionaires until they are fifty years of age or older.
 Most are frugal.
 And few could have ever supported a high-consumption lifestyle and become millionaires in the same lifetime.
 But the lavish lifestyle sells TV time.

 If not spending money was easy, everyone would already do it.
 If making lots of money were easy, everyone would do that too.
 I like the remix, “spend less than you earn, or earn more than you spend” because the latter lends itself to the acceptance that there is always more money to be earned if you can find the appropriate niche, side hustle, passive income, freelance work, or additional job.
+Not to mention the taxes you will have to deal with to make sure that your freelance work isn’t eaten up by taxes.
+Getting an accountant from somewhere similar to Dave Burton could help keep you on the straight and narrow.
 Whereas if you’re already living on a bare-bones budget, there may be no more fat to cut.
 Before you feel moved to argue with me about the financial limits of niches, you may want to read this article about a 7-year old making $22 million a year playing with toys on YouTube and give yourself time to pause and reflect.

 To be very clear here by my own definition of net worth I am not a millionaire, yet.
 My net worth is less than a quarter-million and most of that is tied up in retirement funds I likely won’t or can’t access until age 59+.